AX0201/AGI_Game_BP/EN/AGI Social Game Business Plan.md

 - **Current Progress**: Possesses strong logical analysis capabilities and programming knowledge, has successfully developed games, and holds groundbreaking research capabilities and achievements in cognitive science (psychology).
 (Appendix 2)
 - **Challenges and Strategies**:
     - **Environment Programming**: Anticipates massive code volume, requiring recruitment of a professional team of engineers and designers.
-    - **Self-awareness**: Will use the internal sensation iteration method to develop AGI, requiring self-awareness (internal sensation capabilities).
+    - **Self-awareness**: Will use the introspective sensation iteration method to develop AGI, requiring self-awareness (introspective sensation capabilities).
 Hundreds of related documents and case studies are prepared to support the iteration process.
 ### Team Introduction
 - **Project Founder**: Holds 90% equity, with a multidisciplinary educational background and extensive programming experience, has successfully operated columns on thinking methods online, and developed forums and games.
 - **Current Staff**: Two programming-capable philosophers with self-awareness capabilities.